casxavier/Assignment-1/README.md

 Features
 --------
 Navigation Bar- allows user to click onto different pages of the website with a colour difference for the box that represents the page, allowing the user to be aware of which page they are currently at.
+It also remains at the top of the page whenever the user scrolls down a page for the ease of switching pages.

 Photo Gallery- displays the schools I studied at and allows users to click on the next/previous picture.
 When the screen size is less than 550px, users would have to click on the buttons below the picture to go to the next/previous picture.
 Also has number to represent which picture the user is currently on